Chynnie/Expense-Tracker-P1/README.md

 This project is an Expense Tracker calculator that calculates a person's income and expenses.

-This project was built using React functional components and hooks such as useState, useReducer and useContext
+This project was built using React functional components and hooks such as useState, useReducer and useContext.

 # Getting Started with Create React App